Post-Pandemic Tools for Teachers and Administrators

 Cathi has many attributes to contribute to the professional staff development and counseling industry.
 She has worked in the Experiential Learning Field since 1997.
 She is an ACCT Trained Challenge Course Manager, holds a Bachelor of Science in Criminal Justice with a minor in Forensic Psychology, a Master of Science in Management with a Change Leadership Emphasis, and a Ph.D. in Christian Counseling.

-Educator, Grand Prairie ISD
+Educator at Grand Prairie ISD

 Mrs. April L. Blair is an educator with Grand Prairie ISD who serves as a facilitator of blended learning.
 She believes that all students have the ability to learn.
 As a strong believer in the power of positive thinking, Mrs. Blair regularly practices various classroom management techniques which promote critical thinking and a positive reinforced learning environment.